 They so deserve everything that's happening right now.

-Anyway, Hannity Tonight, 10 Easter.
+Anyway, Hannah Need tonight, 10 Easter.

 When we come back, we'll shoot it out with Geraldo Rivero.

-I went from, I think 26 points ahead to 13 points ahead.
+I went from, I think, 26 points ahead to 13 points ahead.

 And I needed about 18 points in order to be sure I could win Pennsylvania.

-I watched how analysts, who I have a great deal of respect for, like Nate Silver, burrowed into all the data and said, but for that comey letter, she would have won.
+I watched how analysts who I have a great deal of respect for, like Nate Silver, burrowed into all the data and said, but for that Comey letter, she would have won.

 So it was very personal to me.

-I think my general election uh prospects were so badly damaged because of that, that even though I was starting to come back, it was not enough time to overcome it.
+I think my general election prospects were so badly damaged because of that, that even though I was starting to come back, it was not enough time to overcome it.

-But even though that was the primary um blow to my campaign at the very end, uh, it has to be looked at in context with the Russians weaponizing information, negative stories about me, this whole WikiLeaks beginning to leak in early October of John Podesta's emails, which if you've read them all, uh they're pretty anodyne, but they were taken out of context.
+But even though that was the primary blow to my campaign at the very end, it has to be looked at in context with the Russians weaponizing information, negative stories about me, this whole WikiLeaks beginning to leak in early October of John Podesta's emails, which if you've read them all, they're pretty anodyne, but they were taken out of context.

-They stories were made up about them.
+Stories were made up about them.

 We now know Facebook was taking money from Russian companies to run negative stories about me.

-If you look at all of this, yes, it affected me and my campaign, but I am more concerned now going forward that we haven't come to grips with what it means for future elections.
+But I am more concerned now going forward that we haven't come to grips with what it means for future elections.

 I would also add that the voter suppression that we now know had been in the works and really put into effect in a lot of states like Wisconsin, North Carolina, et cetera, played a role.

-They don't have to buy my book, and they can turn off the radio when they hear me talking.
+They don't have to buy my book and they can turn off the radio when they hear me talking.

 I'm not going anywhere.

-I knew from experience that if I ran for president again, everything Bill and I had ever touched would be subject to scrutiny and attack, including the Foundation.
+I knew from experience that if I ran for president again, everything Bill and I had ever touched would be subject to scrutiny and attack, including the foundation.

-There was twice as much written about the Clinton Foundation as there was on any of the Trump scandals.
+During the campaign, there was twice as much written about the Clinton Foundation as there was on any of the Trump scandals.

-All right, news roundup and information overload hour here on the Sean Hannity Show 800-941 Sean.
+All right, news roundup and information overload hour here on the Sean Hannity show 800-941 Sean.

-We now have counted, you know, Hillary's blame game.
+We now have counted Hillary's blame game.

-Sexism, racism, misogyny, xenophobia, suburban women, Comey, FBI, Russians, Putin, WikiLeaks, DNC, Obama, Biden, Bernie Sanders, Anthony Wiener, Electoral College, polling data, cable news, the New York Times, fake news, bots, Facebook, Twitter, Netflix,
+42 specific excuses: sexism, racism, misogyny, xenophobia, suburban women, Comey, FBI, Russians, Putin, WikiLeaks, DNC, Obama, Biden, Bernie Sanders, Anthony Weiner, Electoral College, polling data, cable news, the New York Times, fake news, bots, Facebook, Twitter, Netflix, TV executives, anti-American forces, Democratic documentaries, low-information voters were too dumb, people wanting change, people who'd assumed she'd win, the Republican Party,

-TV executives, anti-American forces, Democratic documentaries, low information voters were too dumb, people wanting change, poop people who would assume she'd win, the Republican Party, content farms in Macedonia, InfoWars, Goosefer, DC leaks, Jill Stein, Baden, voter ID Laws, John Roberts, Chris Kobach, Citizens United, and colluding with Trump officials.
+content farms in Macedonia, InfoWars, Goosefer, DC leaks, Jill Stein, Bannon, voter ID laws, John Roberts, Chris Kobach, Citizens United, and colluding with Trump officials.

-Haraldo Rivera is with us.
+Geralda Rivera is with us.

 I mean, come on.

-Her or Donald Trump in that campaign.
+Who got more harsh treatment, her or Donald Trump in that campaign?

 It was Trump by far.

-I think the former Senator, Secretary of State, and First Lady left out the number one reason she lost.
+I think the former senator, Secretary of State, and First Lady left out the number one reason she lost.

 Number two, much more saucy, is you.

-You were the weaponized commentator that she was speaking of.
+I think you were the most effective, you were the weaponized commentator that she was speaking of.

-I don't know if she she listed that.
+I don't know if she listed that.

-I love you, but that's not why I I I am a cold-eyed analyst when it comes to political reality, and I I say again that you're the second most powerful person in the country, that you you put your your words are like sabers that that uh that that make uh a physical weapon out of your political philosophy.
+And I say again that you're the second most powerful person in the country, that your words are like sabers that make a physical weapon out of your political philosophy.

-Because I know everything that Geraldo that I've advocated all these years.
+Because I know everything that Geraldo, that I've advocated all these years.

 We had Ted Cruz on earlier today.

-Haraldo, you've known me all these years.
+Geraldo, you've known me all these years.

 There's no secret about who I am.

-Just like you know the urgency that comes when that light comes on, radio or TV, because you've done them your whole life.
+Just like you know the urgency that comes when that light comes on radio or TV because you've done them your whole life.

 And it's the same.

-Where are where is that urgency?
+Where is that urgency?

-Uh Donald Trump's on the phone.
+Donald Trump's on the phone.

-Okay, you talked to Donald Trump there.
+Okay, you talk to Donald Trump there.

-It it is it was remarkable to see.
+It was remarkable to see.

 I want to get to the Freedom Caucus in a minute.

-But there is so much logic, but heretofore, the people promoting uh the like Mitt Romney.
+But heretofore, the people promoting the, like Mitt Romney, look at Mitt Romney.

-Mitt Romney said the Russians were the most dangerous uh enemy in the foreign stage Obama mocked him and everybody mocked him.
+Mitt Romney said the Russians were the most dangerous enemy in the foreign stage.

-And it the fa it turned out to be true.
+And it turned out to be true.

 Mitt Romney turned out to be absolutely correct.